prabindh/ai4enablers/README.md

 Some examples:

-1. An organisation working to convert printed books to Braille format using OCR
+1. An organisation working to convert printed books to Braille format using OCR.
+The first step involves scanning the printed book to PDF, followed by the step of OCR that converts the PDF to an editable MS-word document using OCR.

+One of the biggest real challenges is - the software used to convert scanned pages to MS-word, does not work well for pages with tables, images.
+A lot of manual work is involved in then locating these pages in the document, then manually converting them to editable-tables in Word.

 Project 1 - Tabler